 Also Known As Lack Of Pleasure

-Moreover, Anhedonia is a psychological condition stemming from depression that can also be a symptom of other mental health issues such as schizophrenia or post-traumatic stress disorder.
+Moreover, it is a psychological condition stemming from depression that can also be a symptom of other mental health issues such as schizophrenia or post-traumatic stress disorder.

-Anhedonia can also be caused by various sources, ranging from physical illnesses or medications to traumatic experiences to genetic predispositions.
-People experiencing anhedonia often feel that they cannot enjoy anything and that genuine pleasure is out of reach.
+It can also be caused by various sources, ranging from physical illnesses or medications to traumatic experiences to genetic predispositions.
+People experiencing this disorder often feel that they cannot enjoy anything and that genuine pleasure is out of reach.
 They may have difficulty engaging in activities that used to bring them joy or talking about topics that used to be interesting.
-Anhedonia can also lead to loss of motivation, difficulty sleeping, and difficulty concentrating.
+Leading to a loss of motivation, difficulty sleeping, and difficulty concentrating.

 Seek Immediate Assistance If You: